symopsio/examples/postgres_lambda_strategy/README.md

 # Postgres Lambda Strategy

-A starter example that implements a Postgres Sym Flow using an AWS Lambda to manage database user permissions.
+A starter template that implements a Postgres Sym Flow using an AWS Lambda to manage database user permissions.

 ## Tutorial

 Our step-by-step Lambda [tutorial](https://docs.symops.com/docs/aws-lambda) will get you most of the way through the setup for Postgres.

-### Set up Postgres Roles and Users
+### Setting up Postgres roles and users

 You need to configure Postgres roles that Sym can grant and revoke access to.
 Each role should correspond to a `sym_target` in [`main.tf`](main.tf).